dhruvvyas90/qemu-rpi-kernel/README.md

 This repository contains three types of kernel images:

-* `kernel-qemu-4.*.*-stretch` are the most recent images, which are compatible with Raspbian Stretch and Jessie.
+* `kernel-qemu-4.*.*-buster` are the most recent images, which are compatible with Raspbian Buster and Stretch.
+To use these images, you'll need the `versatile-pb.dtb` file which is also contained in this repository.
+Unless you are positive you need a different kernel, the most recent of these images is probably what you want.

+* `kernel-qemu-4.*.*-stretch` are compatible with Raspbian Stretch and Jessie.
   To use these images, you'll need the `versatile-pb.dtb` file which is also contained in this repository.
 Unless you are positive you need a different kernel, the most recent of these images is probably what you want.

 * `kernel-qemu-4.4.*-jessie` are images compatible with Raspbian Jessie and Wheezy.